Building an Internal Audit Program

 Reviewing Documentation and Paper Trails

-Controls leave evidence, and examining that evidence is essential to your audit.
+Controls leave evidence.
 There are access request approvals, training records, system configuration screenshots, policy acknowledgments, change management logs, security testing results.
 Reviewing documentation confirms that controls not only exist but leave proper records of their operation.
 A control that happens but leaves no trace is a control that's hard to defend to an external auditor and even harder to verify you're actually doing consistently.

 Documentation review examines whether these records exist and are complete.
 Are access requests properly documented with approval from the requesting manager?
 Are employee security training records complete with dates and completion confirmation?
 Are system changes properly documented with authorization and implementation dates?
 Are security policies actually being acknowledged by staff, with evidence of that acknowledgment?
 Are incident response actions documented so you can show what was done and when?